-Reward Delivery Type Selection (see Figure 10)
+Reward Delivery Type Selection (see Figure 17)

-- Once a reward type is selected, the system will offer the delivery type option. - For vendor-specific gift cards, the member can select text, email, or a printed voucher. - Note: For "banking" of rewards, this screen will not appear. - For texts, members will be required to input their phone number. - For emails, members will be required to input their email address. - For printed gift cards, once they are generated and printed, they cannot be reprinted, so the member must keep track of them. - Text and email gift cards can be added to Apple or Google wallets.
+- Once a reward type is selected, the system offers the delivery type option. - For vendor-specific gift cards, the member can select text, email, or a printed voucher. - Note: For "banking" of rewards, this screen will not appear. - For texts, members are required to input their phone number. - For emails, members are required to input their email address. - For printed gift cards, once they are generated and printed, they cannot be reprinted, so the member must keep track of them. - Text and email gift cards can be added to Apple or Google wallets.